JontiHudson/react-native-shared-state/README.md

 _All registered components need to unregister on unmounting to remove event listeners and avoid memory leaks._

-_CounterState's properties can be cleanly destructured from it's getState method.
+_CounterState's properties can be cleanly destructured.
 Since this is fetched on each render it is alway up to date._

 #